lilactown/thump/README.md

 The value at the key `&` will be merged into the resulting props object at runtime so that we can do this kind of dynamic props creation.

-Keys are merged where the ones created dynamically take precedence.
+Keys are merged in such a way where the values in the map created dynamically take precedence.
 For example:

 ```clojure
 (let [props {:style {:color "red"}}]